visualbasic6/google-drive-infoleak/README.md

 lulz full disclosure

-ps garbage at php and fully aware that this is a lame "exploit" but it catches things the "to" field in gmail compose and account recovery procedures miss.
+ps garbage at php and fully aware that this is a lame "exploit"